 Directions to the Threefold campus by car and public transit are detailed in this document

-Airport transportation may be arranged with local drivers who charge $60.00, each way to and from Newark Airport, considerably less than a taxi.
+Airport transportation may be arranged with local drivers who charge $60.00 or, more (depending upon traffic) each way to and from Newark Airport, considerably less than a taxi.
 The cost may be shared with other passengers.
 The drives to other airports are more expensive given longer drive times and tolls.
 Please ask for contact information for local drivers and we’ll be pleased to forward this to you.

 Daily rides to the church and seminary might be arranged with other guests or perhaps with seminary students who may have a car.